Civic Engagement Core Requirement

 Students and faculty can download the Guide to Independent Civic Engagement Projects, which includes all necessary application forms.

-We encourage students to deepen their civic engagement education at Pacific by moving beyond satisfaction of the minimum CE Cornerstone requirement and by building on the cornerstone.
+We encourage students to deepen their civic engagement education at Pacific by moving beyond satisfaction of the minimum CE Core requirement and by building on the cornerstone.